-If you would like to remove/change any street furniture, Kent Highway Services need TM plans indicating exactly what the requirements for change are.
+If you would like to remove/change any street furniture, Kent Highway Services need plans indicating exactly what the requirements for change are.
 The removal or covering of street furniture needs to be undertaken by a Kent Highways Services approved contractor who will then seek a Permit to Work under Section 50, New Roads and Street Works Act 1991.

-If you need these services, please apply for a Permit and if you require our engineers to attend, please give plenty of notice as this needs to be fitted around everyday operation and charged at cost.
+If you need these services, please apply for a Permit and if you require our engineers to attend, please give plenty of notice as this needs to be fitted around everyday operation and is charged at cost.

-The dispensation of lines, bays and permissions to cone unrestricted areas for filming is handled by the local councils and as such not uniformly granted or applied in the various boroughs, cities or districts.
+The dispensation of lines, bays and permissions to cone unrestricted areas for filming is sometimes handled by the local councils and as such not uniformly granted or applied in the various boroughs, cities or districts.

 Traffic Management And Road Closures

 In July 2010 Kent County Council were granted the powers to close sections of the public highway for the purposes of filming under the Kent County Council (Filming on Highways) Act 2010.